macgibbons/sql-professional/book-1-carnival-design/chapters/IMPORTING.md

 <br>

 ## Carnival's Next Steps
-Before Carnival can import their CSV data to the database they need to FIRST create a database and THEN define the tables schemas using SQL.
+Before Carnival can import their CSV data to the database they need to FIRST create a database and THEN define the tables' schemas using SQL.

-Instead of hiring a SQL expert, Carnival decided to save money and assign their super smart intern, Monique to the task of creating a database as well as preparing the SQL statements required to set up the Carnival database table schemas.
+Instead of hiring a SQL expert, Carnival decided to save money and assign a task to their super smart intern, Monique.
+Monique's task is to create a database and prepare the SQL statements required to set up the Carnival database table schemas.
 Monique chose to save her SQL statements in a .sql file which she plans to import and run.
-Then, and only then can Monique do another import of the data from the Carnival .csv files.
+Then, and only then, can Monique do another import of the data from the Carnival .csv files.

 [Download Monique's .sql file here](./database/carnival_db_schemas.sql), we will use it to create the carnival database table schemas.
 We'll see how she did!